-Released from Hurts, Hang-Ups, and Habits
+Released from Hurts and Struggles.

 If you, or someone you know, are in bondage to abuse, alcohol/drugs, overspending, anger/rage, bullying, codependency, control issues, fear/anxiety, gambling, grief, guilt, hurtful relationships, insecurities, lying, overeating, overworking, depression, pornography, sexual addiction, or any other addiction and desire to learn how to be free, you are invited to attend.

 Released meets every Friday night in The Lounge from 7:00 to 8:30 PM.
 Refreshments and a time of fellowship to follow the meeting.
 Childcare is provided.

 James 4:7-8, 10